Central Scientific Instruments Organisation: Laboratories

 CSIO has labs engaged in R&D programmes of the institute.
 A number of these labs and facilities have been earmarked for carrying out research/project/thesis of MTech/PhD level scholars.
 They can accommodate additional 3-5 Scientist Trainees each while a similar number would be allowed from other institutions.
 Three basic (common to all streams) labs exist (already catering MTech (Mechatraonics) students).
 Additional two labs are easily configurable from the related R&D groups.

-In all the three departments for the chosen streams, sitting space for accommodating the Scientist Trainees is being created with office amenities including computer, internet, printing, phone/fax facility.
+In all the three departments for the chosen streams, sitting space for accommodating the Scientist Trainees is being created with office amenities including computer, internet, printing, phone or fax facility.
 The CSIO's IT cell would extend the services to the Scientist Trainees.
 Similarly, administrative requirements including national travel and outstation stay/accommodation of the TSs would be met initially by the existing CSIO establishments till independent arrangements are made.
 The Scientist Trainees would be considered as team members for international collaborations and funds for fees/travel/etc would be sought from different sources including CSIO/CSIR and other government funding schemes.